petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/cloud-administrator/cloud-setup-and-management/configuring-auto-scaling.md

 1. Click *Enable Auto Scaling*.

 Auto-scaling is now enabled.
-You have a minimum of three nodes because of your clustering configuration, and if usage increases, more nodes are added up to the default maximum of ten.
+You have a minimum of two nodes because of your clustering configuration, and if usage increases, more nodes are added up to the default maximum of ten.

 ## Set the Maximum Number of Instances